 - Group together items relating to programme-related websites, news items, items of interest, etc. under a ‘Resources’ tab (or similar) and set up relevant sub-folders within that tab.

 Please refer to Fet Blackboard Programme Sites – Example for more guidance.

 - Ask students for feedback on their programme site, and factor this in to the review of your programme site.

 - Consider making the programme site unavailable between academic years to review the content and restructure the site if necessary.
 You need to send an announcement to students to let them know when the site will be unavailable.

 - Before the new academic year, the LIU will contact programme leaders with some ‘housekeeping’ guidance for their programme sites (e.g. a reminder about deleting out of date content, setting up new groups and renaming groups – if already set up – ready for the next intake).

 Further information and support

-Some of the above information is based on UWE’s Blackboard Support’s guidance on programme courses (requires UWE login).
-See their site for further information.
+For the most up-to-date support and guidance from Blackboard, visit Blackboard Help.
+For UWE-specific topics there is Blackboard Guidance on the intranet (requires UWE login).
 You can also contact firstname.lastname@example.org for one-to-one support with setting up or rearranging an existing programme site.